mq-cah/ANZPHN/_posts/2022-04-21-amanda_mary_rattigan.md

 - John Christopher Farrell for meeting my request on a Facebook page with such unique and important information and perspectives.
 - Irish Famine Memorial without which I would not have undertaken this research.
 - Steven Holmes, proud Thaua man, for his connection to Thaua country and the way he advocates for it

+_If you would like to access any of the resources mentioned please contact us at the AAPHN._

 ## Bibliography
 ### Personal Contacts